Tangata Whenua Policy

 - ONE Party is also committed to ensuring that this model of governance is set in place within the regional and local government structure so that our nation may walk together toward a future that not only recognises and honours both Maori and European but also honours all people.

-- Within this co-leadership, co-governance framework we will work collaboratively across government to undo all laws that have been enacted without the consent of Maori and that have caused harm.
+- Within this partnership framework we will work collaboratively across government to undo all laws that have been enacted without the consent of Maori and that have caused harm.
 All new laws ONE Party will enact will be agreed together and must align to what is honourable for all.

 - ONE Party is committed to settling all outstanding Treaty of Waitangi claims honourably.
 We will work collaboratively with the Rangatira of Hapu and Iwi to complete this process in a timely manner.